This article was updated on August 26, 2019 to reflect current information and recommendations.

 For the most impressive color, we suggest a fall hike to Cerro Este overlook.
 The 5.3-mile route starts with a quick crossing of Alameda Creek and a one-mile trek up to High Valley Camp.
 From there, you’ll get a sweeping view of the valley filled with the oranges, greens and browns of the season.
 Then, take the junction toward Cave Rocks and climb the switchbacks until you reach Cerro Este overlook.
 Standing at 1,700 feet in elevation, you can take in views of the park, Calaveras Reservoir and the rolling hills of the Diablo Range.

 Nestled in the hills above Berkeley, The Regional Parks Botanic Garden in Tilden Regional Park is devoted to the collection, growth, display and preservation of the native plants of California.
 From October through November, the garden shows off fall color from snowberries, berries of the madrone, leaves of cottonwoods, deciduous oaks, dogwoods, hawthorn, willows, vine maple, chaparral currant blooms and more.
-The whole garden highlights plants from all 160,000 square miles of California, but can be walked in just one day!
+The whole garden highlights plants from all 160,000 square miles of California, but can be explored in just one day!

-National Geographic named Sonoma County the best place in the country to see changing fall foliage because color comes from leaf and vine.
-They picked out the drive along Arnold Drive and the Russian River Valley as the top options for “sun-fire hues” from oak and maple and we completely agree!
+National Geographic named Sonoma County the best place in the country to see changing fall foliage because color comes from both leaf and vine.
+They picked out the drive along Arnold Drive and the Russian River Valley as the top options for “sun-fire hues” from oak and maple, and we completely agree!

 To get to the peak, it’ll take you 5.6 miles and approximately three hours on an out and back trail.
 Begin on either Stern Trail or Lower Bald Mountain and turn right on Bald Mountain.
 The Bald Mountain Loop adds just one mile.
 For this option, turn right onto Gray Pine Trail after the summit; then turn right on Meadow Trail.